Steins;Gate 0: Plot

+Production

 Development

 Steins;Gate 0 was developed by 5pb., and was planned by Chiyomaru Shikura and produced by Tatsuya Matsubara, and features character designs by Huke.
 The scenario was worked on by Naotaka Hayashi, Toru Yasumoto, Masaki Takimoto, and Tsukasa Tsuchiya, and makes use of the Epigraph Trilogy series of light novels and Steins;Gate audio dramas as a base for Vega and Altair route, which is the main route.
 It is however not a direct adaptation: it also features new scenarios, and the developers describe it as a "legitimate numbered sequel".

 The music was composed by Takeshi Abo.
 His process for composing the music consisted of him reading the game's story, to get an as full as possible understanding of the setting and the character personalities.
 He considered his first impressions of the game's emotional flow and events to be very important: he would write them down together with the kind of music he would want to use for each scene, and keep them in mind when composing the music.
 He said that this approach, while taking longer than if he had just designated songs to various places in the game, made for higher quality music with a better relation to the game's worldview.

 The game was announced in March 2015.
-It was originally scheduled to be released in Japan on November 19, 2015, but was delayed and released on December 10, 2015 for the PlayStation 3, PlayStation 4 and PlayStation Vita.
+It was originally scheduled to be released in Japan on November 19, 2015, but was delayed and released on December 10, 2015, for the PlayStation 3, PlayStation 4 and PlayStation Vita.
 Japanese first-print copies of the PlayStation 4 version included a digital PlayStation 4 copy of the first Steins;Gate.
-The PlayStation 4 and PlayStation Vita versions of Steins;Gate 0 were released by PQube in Europe on November 25, 2016 and in North America on November 29.
+The PlayStation 4 and PlayStation Vita versions of Steins;Gate 0 were released by PQube in Europe on November 25, 2016, and in North America on November 29.
 They were made available in an "Amadeus Edition" that includes a soundtrack disc, an artbook, a pin badge, and a plush toy, and in a limited edition that includes just the game and the artbook.
-A Microsoft Windows version was released by 5pb. in Japan on August 26, 2016 after being delayed from its planned release date of June 24, and was published internationally by Spike Chunsoft on May 8, 2018 in both English and Japanese.
+A Microsoft Windows version was released by 5pb. in Japan on August 26, 2016, after being delayed from its planned release date of June 24, and was published internationally by Spike Chunsoft on May 8, 2018, in both English and Japanese.
 An Xbox One version was released digitally in Japan on February 22, 2017.
-The game was also released for the Nintendo Switch as part of the collection Steins;Gate: Divergencies Assort along with Steins;Gate: My Darling's Embrace and Steins;Gate: Linear Bounded Phenogram on March 20, 2019 in Japan; internationally, the Nintendo Switch version was released by Spike Chunsoft on December 10, 2019 as a stand-alone game.
+The game was also released for the Nintendo Switch as part of the collection Steins;Gate: Divergencies Assort along with Steins;Gate: My Darling's Embrace and Steins;Gate: Linear Bounded Phenogram on March 20, 2019, in Japan; internationally, the Nintendo Switch version was released by Spike Chunsoft on December 10, 2019, as a stand-alone game.